-In the above figure, the square of side a units has been divided into two right triangles with the help of diagonal of length d units.
+In the above figure, the square of side ‘a’ unit, has been divided into two right triangles with the help of diagonal of length d units.

-Applying the diagonal formula for area of the square (as obtained by the pythagorean concept) we get the area equal to 50 square cms.
+Applying the diagonal formula for the area of the square (as obtained by the Pythagorean concept) we get the area equal to 50 square cms.

-Apart from the above explained concepts, there are several other interesting ways to calculate the square area, perimeter, volumes and other geometrical concepts are present in the Byju’s learning application available for android and IOS platforms.
+Apart from the above-explained concepts, there are several other interesting ways to calculate the square area, perimeter, volumes and other geometrical concepts.
+Learn more with BYJU’S- The Learning App.